 Types Of Heat Transfer Vinyl For Wood

-I am using the Cricut brand of iron-on.
-However, any heat transfer vinyl should work for decorating wood.
-With that being said, you might have a more difficult time getting something like glitter HTV to stick to wood.
+I am using the Cricut brand iron-on; however, any heat transfer vinyl should work for decorating wood.
+That said, you might have a harder time getting something like glitter HTV to stick to wood.

 Types Of Wood You Can Use

-I am using a wood slice in this example but you can even use painted wood with this tutorial.
+I am using a wood slice in this example, but you can use painted wood with this tutorial as well.
 You can see a project I made with HTV and painted wood here.
-It is easier if you use a wood surface that is smooth.
+It is easier if you use a smooth wood surface.
 Otherwise, you can pick your favorite blank wood surface.

 How To Add HTV On Wood